Gamma Knife Training Program

 The new user course is designed for individuals new to the Gamma Knife system who desire to develop a radiosurgery program.
 Our upgrade course is for experienced users aiming to learn the frameless capabilities of the Gamma Knife Icon.

-- Hands-on and didactic training with both frame-based and frameless radiosurgery of benign and malignant intracranial disorders
+- Didactic training and live-streamed visuals of both frame-based and frameless radiosurgery of benign and malignant intracranial disorders

 We offer two courses: